sodiqalase/bazaratech-assessment/ADRREADME.md

 The application needed a state management solution that's both powerful and simple to maintain.

 ### Decision
-We implemented a hybrid approach using Zustand for global state and React Query for server state management.
+We chose Zustand for global state management, combined with React's built-in hooks for local state.

 ### Rationale
 - Zustand provides a simpler alternative to Redux
-- React Query handles server state caching and synchronization
+- Built-in React hooks (useState, useContext) for component-level state
-- This combination provides clear separation between client and server state
+- Excellent TypeScript support and minimal boilerplate
+- Small bundle size and great performance

 ### Consequences
 - **Positive:**